ankit/stylebot/README.md

-_Currently, I am refactoring the extension to improve maintainability and enable future features/bugfixes.
+_Currently, I am refactoring the extension to improve maintainability, fix existing bugs and add new features.
 In the meanwhile, I will likely be slow to respond to bugs / feature requests.
 Thanks for your patience._

 ## Stylebot